 Before he became Alexander the Great, he was Alexandros,

 adolescent son of the king of Makedon.
 But rather than

 lead a life of luxury, as prince he has to excel his

 peers in all ways: be faster, smarter, stronger, and

-more courageous, tackling problems without
+more courageous, tackling problems without any help.

-world, where loyalty is rare and precious.
+where loyalty is rare and precious.

 Alexandros finds that loyalty in Hephaistion, one

 of the boys assigned to accompany him for lessons under

 With Hephaistion's fidelity and friendship, he learns to

 trust his skills and become a leader of men.
-Yet he still
+Yet he

-friend, or Alexandros's?
+prince's friend, or Alexandros's?